Grand Union Hotel (Saratoga Springs, New York): Leland Brothers years (1864–1872)

 A billiards room and reading-rooms were added in later expansions.
-Also, there was a wine storage room purported to be worth $50,000.
+There was a wine storage room purported to be worth $50,000.

 In an advertisement in 1871, the Leland brothers write “This establishment is by far the largest and most complete hotel in the world, and with its various buildings, cottages, lawns, groves, and promenades, occupies seven acres of land comprising nearly an entire block of the town…four hundred large and airy rooms on the first and second floors, all rendered easy of access by Atwood’s vertical railway.
 Many of these in suites for the accommodation of families and several detached cottages, built and furnished expressly for family accommodations.
 Each cottage contains eight airy pleasant rooms with bath and closet.
 The banqueting room, an important feature of this establishment, has ample and sumptuous accommodations for 1,200. its enormous size—240 feet by 60, ceilings 25 feet high, lighted by 40 large windows and detached from the culinary department renders this superb apartment airy and pleasant at all times.”

 During this area, private baths were unheard of except for the extremely wealthy, and the Grand Union offered spacious bath houses with hot and cold showers, plunge and swimming baths.

 Concerts were held every morning on the piazzas of the Grand Union from 1865 on.
 Evenings were reserved for hops, afternoons for garden parties.
 Once a week there were children's garden parties.

 The Canfield Casino (“Morrissey’s Club House”) was built in 1862 by John Morrissey and the Saratoga Race Course opened in 1864.
 The two gambling locations were received with explosive fame, and attendance to Saratoga Springs and to the Grand Union Hotel increased exponentially.

 The additions on the building proved too expensive for the Leland brothers, and they declared bankruptcy on February 28, 1872.